Angela's Ashes: Synopsis

 After a humorous few weeks of burning the second floor wall for the cooking fire, the family is evicted and homeless.
-At her mother's suggestion, Angela and her children move in with her bachelor cousin, Laman Griffin; who is a petty tyrant, not pleasant company.
-Frank endures this treatment until the day after his schooling ends in June and he is promised the loan of Laman's bicycle to join his friends; Laman reneges on his promise.
+At her mother's suggestion, Angela and her children move in with her bachelor cousin, Laman Griffin, who is a petty tyrant.
+Frank endures this treatment until the day after his schooling ends in June, and he is promised the loan of Laman's bicycle to join his friends, but Laman reneges on his promise.
 Added to this disappointment, Laman's deal to provide housing includes a sexual relationship with Angela.
-Frankie fights with Laman and is thrown out of the house.
+Frankie fights with Laman, and he is thrown out of the house.
 Shortly after, Malachy Jr leaves Laman Griffin's to join the British military as a bugle boy.

 Frankie moves in with his maternal uncle, a simple man who was "dropped on his head as a child" and lives alone in the house.
-Frank gets a job as a telegram delivery boy on his fourteenth birthday and enjoys his first real wages.
+Frank gets a job as a telegram delivery boy on his 14th birthday and enjoys his first wages.
 He meets many unexpected situations while delivering telegrams, including his first girlfriend, who dies of tuberculosis.
-He meets Mrs Finucane who buys clothes for people at a discount, and then they pay her back over time for the full price; she asks Frank to write threatening letters to encourage them to repay those loans.
+He meets Mrs Finucane who buys clothes for people at a discount, and then they pay her back over time for the full price; she asks Frank to write threatening letters to encourage them to repay these loans.
 He tells no one about this job, which he has until she dies.

 A few months after he moves, the rest of the family follows him to the house.
 Frank now turns over the majority of his wages to his mother.
-He works for the post office until he is sixteen, when he finds a job with Eason's, a company that supplies magazines and newspapers to Limerick stores.
+He works for the post office until he is 16, and he finds a job with Eason's, a company that supplies magazines and newspapers to Limerick stores.

-On his sixteenth birthday, Frank's uncle takes him to the pub to buy him his first beer.
+On his 16th birthday, Frank's uncle takes him to the pub to buy him his first beer.
 Frank gets drunk and heads home.
-When his mother shames him for drinking like his father, Frank hits her, accusing her of being a whore for Laman Griffin, and is immediately ashamed of himself.
+When his mother shames him for drinking like his father, Frank hits her, accusing her of being a whore for Laman Griffin, and he is immediately ashamed of himself.

-Shortly before he turns nineteen, Frank returns to Mrs Finucane’s home to find she has died.
+Shortly before he turns 19, Frank returns to Mrs Finucane’s home to find she has died.
 Frank takes some of the money from her purse and throws her ledger of debtors into the river to free the neighborhood of their debts.
-This gives him enough money to sail to New York.
-Frank arrives in Poughkeepsie, New York where the ship docks, and he agrees with a ship's crew man that it is a great country, 'tis.
+This freedom from the debt gives him enough money to sail to New York.
+Frank arrives in Poughkeepsie, New York where the ship docks, and he agrees with a ship's crew man that it is a great country.